 even picked up a Steve Jobs book,

 gave that tome a read.

-the sky’s blacker than the stripe of a bee;
+and the sky is blacker than the stripe of a bee

-I feel as though I’ve wasted all my time off on me.
+and it feels like I wasted my time off on me.

 Now it’s back to the grind,